 A concern with the baseline specifications in (1) is that conflicts might be endogenous.
 Not only is war potentially a choice of the local rulers, but the causality between conflicts and political institutions may run both ways (Stasavage, 2016).
-For instance, autocratic regimes are more prone to be involved in conflict (Bueno de Mesquita, Morrow, Siverson and Smith, 1999; Jackson and Morelli, 2007).
-As such, a simple OLS regression of equation (1) would likely underestimate the true effect of wars on the development of inclusive political institutions and on the provision of public goods.
+In fact, a large literature has established that autocratic regimes are more prone to be involved in conflict.44